roxwize/roxwize.xyz/src/site/about.md

   data: ./src/buttons.json
 ---

-This used to be a rather grand page.
-Can't be arsed to give this page as much maintenance as it warrants so I'm stripping it down.

 I'm roxwize.
-I am a guy, I live in the United States.
+I am a guy(?), late 15s, I live in the United States.
 I write code and compose music.
 Sometimes I draw too.
+If you couldn't tell already, I'm a furry.
 I'm so relatively badass that my website is unblocked everywhere under the grounds that it is most definitely IT-related.

+I've not been diagnosed with anything due to a lack of access to any sort of therapy or psychiatry so I can't tell you what repertoire of mental illnesses I have (if any), but I _can_ tell you that my attention span is SHIT.
+Please excuse any consistencies displayed in this website or in my behavior.
+It is all natural, of course.
+As I write this (February 11, 2024) I am stalling on an important exam due tonight!
+Marvelous!

+I learned how to code sometime around late 2020 (thank you, [Jonas Schmedtmann](https://codingheroes.io/)) and it has completely enveloped me.
+My main hobbies are some sort of intersection between programming and art; generative art and music has and will remain to be my favorite thing to make.
+If you're interested in finding me elsewhere, my socials are on the index page.
+Good luck.
+Don't die.
+I LOVE YOU.

 Minimalism is my life.
 The Designers Republic makes the only modern art I can stand to look at.
 [My taste in music](#rh-music) is similarly pretentious.
+Here's my last.fm if you're curious :3 [https://www.last.fm/user/thekillective](https://www.last.fm/user/thekillective)

 If you have any burning questions, please feel free to [email me](mailto:biscordbro@gmail.com).